jagenjo/litescene.js/guides/render_pipeline.md

 ## WebGL, LiteGL and LiteScene

-The first and most important part is to understand the layers involved in the rendering process.
+The first and most important part is to understand the layers involved in the engine and how they affect the rendering process.

 Obviously in the lowest point we have the WebGL API supplied by the browser.
-You can call the WebGL API directly if you want, just keep in mind that during the rendering of a frame the Renderer will assume that the state of the API is in the state itw as left by it, so be careful when changing the state.
+You can call the WebGL API directly if you want, just keep in mind that during the rendering of a frame the Renderer will assume that the state of the API is in the state it was left by it, so be careful when changing the state.
-But I recommend not to call WebGL directly an use LiteGL instead.
+My recommendation is to do not call WebGL directly, an instead use LiteGL (it is easier).

-LiteGL is a low-level wrapper of WebGL that makes it easy to compile shaders, create meshes or upload textures, without performance loss.
+LiteGL is a low-level wrapper of WebGL that makes it easy to compile shaders, create meshes or upload textures, without any noticeable performance loss.
 It is important to know how to use it if you plan to modify the rendering pipeline.

+To know more about LiteGL [check the repository of LiteGL](https://github.com/jagenjo/litegl.js).

 Although you are more prone to interact with LiteScene than with LiteGL.
 LiteScene rendering methods are in charge of creating the final frame, and those are the ones that you will have to tweak to change how the render pipeline works.

 ## LS.RenderInstance ##

-First we need to understand the atomic class to render stuff that uses LiteScene, it is called RenderInstance.
+First we need to understand the atomic class to render stuff that uses LiteScene, it is called ```LS.RenderInstance```.

-A RenderInstance represents one object to render, and it contains the mesh, the material and the flags that must be taken into account when rendering that mesh.
+A ```RenderInstance``` represents one object to render in the scene, and it contains the mesh, the material and the flags that must be taken into account when rendering that mesh.

-So every component of the scene that plans to render something on the screen needs to create a RenderInstance and supplied to the system when the collectRenderInstances event is generated.
+So every component of the scene that plans to render something on the screen needs to create a ```RenderInstance``` and supplied to the system when the ```"collectRenderInstances"``` event is generated.

-Take into account that a RenderInstance is not a low-level API render call, because it still depends in many parameters to determine how to render it.
+Take into account that a ```RenderInstance``` is not a low-level API render call, because it still depends in many parameters to determine how to render it (mostly the material).

-For example, the same RenderInstasnce will be rendered with different shaders depending if it is being rendered to the color buffer or to the shadow buffer.
+For example, the same ```RenderInstance``` will be rendered with different shaders depending if it is being rendered to the color buffer or to the shadow buffer.

-Also one SceneNode can generate one RenderInstance, several or none, it depends on what it wants to do.
+Also one ```SceneNode``` can generate one RenderInstance, several or none, it depends on what it wants to do.

+But don't worry about RenderInstances, you usually wont need to deal with them directly.
+There are components in charge of generating RenderInstances like the ```MeshRenderer``` or the ```GeometryPrimitive```.

-## The Renderer ##
+## The LS.Renderer ##

-Most of the rendering pipeline is contained in the LS.Renderer static class.
+Most of the rendering pipeline is contained in the ```LS.Renderer``` static class.
 This class is in charge of taking a scene and generate the final frame.

 It is important to take into account that to generate the final frame sometimes it is required to render the scene several times (for shadowmaps, reflections, secondary cameras, ...).
 So if you plan to change the rendering pipeline maybe is better to change only the parts that really matter.

-The Renderer class is used by many components to do intermediate steps, so do not replace it completly unless the new class contains most of its  methods.
+The ```LS.Renderer``` class is used by many components to do intermediate steps, so do not replace it completly unless the new class contains most of its  methods.
-The Renderer also keeps tracks of the current state of the rendering in process, so components can retrieve info during the rendering (stuff like the current camera, active samplers, lights, etc).
+The ```LS.Renderer``` also keeps tracks of the current state of the rendering in process, so components can retrieve info during the rendering (stuff like the current camera, active samplers, lights, etc).

-### Renderer.render ###
+### Renderer.render(...) ###

-This is the most important method from the Renderer, is the one that generates the final frame.
+This is the most important method from the ```Renderer```, is the one that generates the final frame.
 Here is a list of the steps performed by the render pipeline when calling the render function:

 1. **Collect visible data**